jxvar6s/My_Learning_Path/branches.rst

 + Branch, What does it mean?

-  We can enter git status to check in what branche we are.
+  We can enter git status to check in what branch we are.

   $ git status
   On branch master